 Gardena Elementary School

-- Gardena Elementary School's student population of 593 students has grown by 6% over five school years.
+- Gardena Elementary School's student population of 574 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 - Gardena Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|